Everything PR News

 2021–2024 Return: Truth Social and Media Decentralization

-Era satellites: coverage of the Truth Social launch period, the 2024 podcast-circuit strategy, the X return, and the Musk-Trump dynamic between 2022 and 2024 — full satellite buildout pending in the Layer B Platform Strategy column below.
+Era satellites: Chris LaCivita: Trump 2024 Co-Manager · Truth Social launch coverage · the 2024 podcast-circuit strategy · the X return · the Musk-Trump 2022–2024 dynamic — full satellite buildout in development.

-Era satellites: in development.
-The 2025-2026 second-term coverage is the most actively expanding column in EPR's Trump cluster.
+Era satellites: OpenAI Prez Gave Trump $25M — ChatGPT Users Revolt.
+Additional second-term coverage is the fastest-expanding column in EPR's Trump cluster.

 Media Relations

-The most-studied dimension of the Trump communications operation.
-The relationship with the press across all four eras has been adversarial, transactional, and saturation-engaging — the candidate or president as both subject and counter-voice in the news cycle.
-The operating mechanic: full-volume access to the press, refusal of conventional message discipline, willingness to attack individual reporters and outlets by name, and a sustained framing of mainstream press coverage as opposition rather than as journalism.
-The result was a press economy that adapted around the Trump cycle.
+The most-studied dimension.
+The relationship with the press across all five eras has been adversarial, transactional, and saturation-engaging — the candidate or president as both subject and counter-voice in the news cycle.
+Full-volume access to the press.
+Refusal of conventional message discipline.
+Willingness to attack individual reporters and outlets by name.
+A sustained framing of mainstream press coverage as opposition rather than as journalism.
+The press economy adapted around the Trump cycle.

-Theme satellites: Trump and the Veterans Press Cycle · NYT's Apology to Trump · Trump and Network PR · Fox Winning the Trump Sweepstakes · Morning Joe Audience.
+Theme satellites: Trump and the Press: The 2016 Playbook · NYT's Post-Election Apology · Trump and Network PR · Fox Winning the Trump Sweepstakes · Morning Joe Audience Effect.

 Personal Brand